nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.md

 # Motivation

 All `services` in the namespace `nixcloud.webservices` hold the `special properties` as listed below.
-See also [../modules/web/services/README.rst](../modules/web/services/README.rst) for details how to write a new module.
+See also [nixcloud.webservices.development.rst](nixcloud.webservices.development.rst) for details how to write a new module.

 ## Multiple instantiation of webservices like `mediawiki`